Plain Talk About Early Childhood

 Registration fee includes materials, continental breakfast, and lunch.

-Extend your professional learning experience through virtual mentoring!
-Pay just $75 more and receive 3 monthly online face-to-face sessions to support you as you implement training content into your day-to-day practices.
+Extend your professional learning experience through virtual mentor-coaching!
+For an additional $75, you will receive 3 online face-to-face sessions (one session per month for 3 months) to support you as you implement training content into your day-to-day practices.

 Amy Poirier is the supervisor of early childhood programs at CDL where she enjoys working side-by-side with early childhood professionals to provide support and thereby positively affect outcomes for young children.
 Amy’s extensive experiences in the field as an early childhood teacher, center director, and director of curriculum and training allow her to develop professional learning services for early childhood professionals, organize and implement early childhood mentoring and coaching efforts, and support CDL’s early childhood team in meaningful ways.
 She is an endorsed Louisiana Pathways trainer, an approved Child Development Associate (CDA) Professional Development Specialist, a Zero-to-Three approved trainer, and provides training and technical support for the Infant, Toddler, and Pre-K Classroom Assessment Scoring System (CLASS).
 Amy is the creator and program administrator of CDL’s Louisiana Board of Elementary and Secondary Education approved Early Childhood Ancillary Certificate Program, CDA Cornerstones.
 She knows that children benefit most from high-quality interactions provided by teachers who understand child development and early childhood pedagogy, and that relevant, on-the-job coaching and mentoring support significantly increases these skills.